 What problems can dribble cause?

-Excessive dribbling can cause ‘Dribble Rash’ which is a rash and/or soreness that babies get around the neck and chin area.
+Excessive dribbling can cause ‘Dribble Rash’ also known as ‘Teething rash’ which is a rash and/or soreness which babies get around the neck and chin area.
 Typically, this is caused by:

 - Dribble getting onto the baby’s chin and neck.
 Baby dribble contains digestive enzymes which irritate the skin and cause the rash.

-BibEasy bibs can help by tucking the flap over clothing to absorb dribble and stop it getting onto the baby’s skin.
-Our bibs will also prevent your baby’s clothes from getting wet which can stop chaffing, further irritation and help them avoid catching colds due to a wet chest.
+BibEasy bibs help to reduce the risk of babies developing skin irritations by tucking the flap over clothing to absorb dribble and stop it getting onto the baby’s chin, neck and chest.
+Our bibs also prevent your baby’s clothes from getting wet which can stop chaffing, further irritation and help them avoid catching colds due to a wet chest.

 The other advantage of our bibs is that they are designed to keep stains from getting onto the collar or neckline of clothing so you no longer need to change their clothes after feeding because the bib catches all he mess unlike a standard bib which sometimes moves out of place.